esports-manager/esports-manager/CONTRIBUTING.md

 ### Code conventions

 - Follow [PEP 8](https://www.python.org/dev/peps/pep-0008/).
 I use **flake8** to check for PEP 8 compliance.
-- Use the **pre-commit** package to auto format your code with **Black** and **isort**.
+- Use the **pre-commit** package to auto format your code with **ruff**.
 I don't like to spend time talking about formatting, and styling issues, so using autoformatters to take care of these issues is a way to settle the styling debate.
 - Make descriptive variable names, as best as you can.
 - Whenever you can, use typehints.
 Typehints help me and other devs to understand how a function or class should be used.
 I learned to love typehints, you should embrace them as your friend as well.
 - I usually separate my work in classes rather than just using functions.
 I don't enforce the use of OOP in code, but I use it very often to encapsulate behavior.